Gas-turbine engine: Theory of operation

-In an ideal gas turbine, gases undergo four thermodynamic processes: an isentropic compression, an isobaric (constant pressure) combustion, an isentropic expansion and heat rejection.
-Together, these make up the Brayton cycle.
+In an ideal gas turbine, gases undergo four thermodynamic processes: an isentropic compression, an isobaric (constant pressure) combustion, an isentropic expansion and isobaric heat rejection.
+Together, these make up the Brayton cycle, also known as the "constant pressure cycle".
+It is distinguished from the Otto cycle, in that all the processes (compression, ignition combustion, exhaust), occur at the same time, continuously.

 In a real gas turbine, mechanical energy is changed irreversibly (due to internal friction and turbulence) into pressure and thermal energy when the gas is compressed (in either a centrifugal or axial compressor).
 Heat is added in the combustion chamber and the specific volume of the gas increases, accompanied by a slight loss in pressure.
 During expansion through the stator and rotor passages in the turbine, irreversible energy transformation once again occurs.
 Fresh air is taken in, in place of the heat rejection.

+Air is taken in by a compressor, called a gas generator, with either an axial or centrifugal design, or a combination of the two.
+This air is then ducted into the combustor section which can be of a annular, can, or can-annular design.
+In the combustor section, roughly 70% of the air from the compressor is ducted around the combustor itself for cooling purposes.
+The remaining roughly 30% the air is mixed with fuel and ignited by the already burning air-fuel mixture, which then expands producing power across the turbine.
+This expansion of the mixture then leaves the combustor section and has its velocity increased across the turbine section to strike the turbine blades, spinning the disc they are attached to, thus creating useful power.
+Of the power produced, 60-70% is solely used to power the gas generator.
+The remaining power is used to power what the engine is being used for, typically an aviation application, being thrust in a turbojet, driving the fan of a turbofan, rotor or accessory of a turboshaft, and gear reduction and propeller of a turboprop.